0xae/SmartContractTraining/README.md

 # Smart Contract Training
 Ethereum, Solidity and Smart Contract company code and research material to help train the next generation of Blockchain Engineers.

+Deploy the contracts
+===
+In order to deploy a contract, open the file, copy its contents and paste into Remix, then go compile and deploy into the network.
+I recommend using the internal ledger (Remix VM) to learn and execute these contracts, but you can also use the testnet (Sepolia)

 ## Contract 1 (ETHUSD-Feed) (no division)
 0x78aA35ac1CE4D1F0e82a278437E87840B6b15743